lizareed5/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: i went into the network tab when i added a new toy and found the uninitialized constants Toys in the ToyController. it needs to just be Toy.create, not Toys.create

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: liked the toy, found the error => said there wasn't json. went to the controller and added render json: toy, status: :accepted

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: went to delete, went to network tab, no route for delete. changed routes to include all resources